 Wire of Hope’s Prison Pen Pal Program provides many resources about prison correspondence, including tutorials to help you navigate through the different steps of the process of writing a prisoner online.

-You will find below the tutorials for the Prison Email Provider JPay.
+You will find below the tutorials for the Prison Email System JPay.

 • To write a prisoner online with JPay, you need to create an account on JPay.
 To begin, on the left side of the page, under “Sign up”, you’ll need to enter the State where your prison penpal is currently located and their correctional ID#.